 The mood or energy of a song will set the tone of your video.
-It comes from a number of things, including the tempo (speed), genre, instrumentation, sound density, and lyrics, but most importantly it’s how it feels.
-Generally speaking, upbeat music works best for business videos; everything from professional services to coffee shops and mom-and-pop stores work with cheery music.
+It comes from several things, including the tempo (speed), genre, instrumentation, sound density, and lyrics, but most importantly it’s how it feels.
+Generally speaking, upbeat music works best for business videos; everything from professional services to coffee shops goes with cheery music.

-Don’t choose music with a dark or moody energy level, unless you’re absolutely confident that your audience will relate to your song choice.
-And avoid music with overly prominent features that distract from your message, for example a fast, heavy beat or jarring instrument solo.
+1. Don’t choose music with a dark or moody energy level unless you’re confident that your audience will relate to your song choice.
+And avoid music with overly prominent features that distract from your message, like a fast, heavy beat or jarring instrument solo.

-Don’t choose a genre that’s too distinctive unless the mood and feeling that it evokes is an ideal fit for your brand.
+2. Don’t choose a genre that’s too distinctive unless the mood and feeling that it evokes are an ideal fit for your brand.
 The key here is that you don’t want the music to be what the viewer remembers most about your video.

 Lyrics have the potential to add a dramatic element to the storytelling aspect of your video.
 If you want to use a song with lyrics, consider one that has universally appealing lyrics — something that’s not so specific that it takes away from your message.

-Don’t feel the need to start your song at its beginning.
-If it starts with an out- of-place feature (speaking before music, or a slow buildup) don’t feel bad about skipping to the best part of the song for your purposes.
+4. Don’t feel the need to start your song at its beginning.
+If it starts with an out of place feature (speaking before music or a slow buildup), don’t feel bad about skipping to the best part of the song for your purposes.
 Also, avoid ending the music abruptly unless it’s the effect you’re going for.
 The most ideal scenario is to time your video to end at a natural part of the song, but you can usually fade the music out at any point.